aws-amplify/amplify-js/packages/amazon-cognito-identity-js/README.md

 ## Amazon Cognito Identity SDK and Amplify JavaScript API Mappings

-The following table provides the Amplify Auth APIs that can be used in place of Amazon Cognito Identity SDK APIs.
+The following table provides the Amplify Auth APIs that can be used to satisfy Amazon Cognito Identity SDK use cases.

 | Amazon Cognito Identity SDK Use Case                                                    | Amplify JS Auth                                                                                                                       |
 | --------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |